 - Financial support arrangements

-9. A maintenance of matriculation fee of $100 allows you to retain student status and benefits.
+9. A maintenance matriculation fee of $100 allows you to retain student status and benefits.
 Students on a Scholarly Year are eligible for housing.
 Contact Angela Moura to file the appropriate paperwork.
-You may remain in School housing at your own expense or you are allowed to terminate your lease with 30 days notice.
+You may remain in School housing at your own expense or you are allowed to terminate your lease with 30 days' notice.
 Terms and conditions are outlined in the Student Handbook.

-10. Health Insurance is required for Scholarly Year students.
+10. Health insurance is required for Scholarly Year students.
 Students attending another institution can remain with Icahn School of Medicine student health insurance or, if the student decides to accept other insurance, they must cancel Icahn School of Medicine health insurance within 30 days of start date.
 Students will be eligible to re-enroll at the beginning of the next academic cycle.
 For more information, contact Leonara Dasu.

 12. If any of the requirements detailed here are not met, you may be obliged to re-enter school or to take an administrative leave.

 If you are currently a second-year student, before starting the Scholarly Year, you will be required to: